 The copier for student use is located in the Moustakas Johnson Library.
+Students may print in the WRC.
+In support of natural resources, students are asked to be judicious in printing.
 When a student has a large volume of materials requiring duplication or handouts for classroom presentation, these materials must be copied elsewhere.